A Survey on Open Information Extraction from Rule-based Model to Large Language Model: Abstract

 \section{Abstract}

-Open Information Extraction (OpenIE) represents a crucial NLP task aimed at deriving structured information from unstructured text, unrestricted by relation type or domain.
-This survey paper provides an overview of OpenIE technologies spanning from 2007 to 2024, emphasizing a chronological perspective absent in prior surveys.
-It examines the evolution of task settings in OpenIE to align with the advances in recent technologies.
-The paper categorizes OpenIE approaches into rule-based, neural, and pre-trained large language models, discussing each within a chronological framework.
+Open Information Extraction ({\openie}) represents a crucial NLP task aimed at deriving structured information from unstructured text, unrestricted by relation type or domain.
+This survey paper provides an overview of {\openie} technologies spanning from 2007 to 2024, emphasizing a chronological perspective absent in prior surveys.
+It examines the evolution of task settings in {\openie} to align with the advances in recent technologies.
+The paper categorizes {\openie} approaches into rule-based, neural, and pre-trained large language models, discussing each within a chronological framework.
 Additionally, it highlights prevalent datasets and evaluation metrics currently in use.
-Building on this extensive review, the paper outlines potential future directions in terms of datasets, information sources, output formats, methodologies, and evaluation metrics.
+Building on this extensive review, this paper systematically reviews the evolution of task settings, data, evaluation metrics, and methodologies in the era of large language models, highlighting their mutual influence, comparing their capabilities, and examining their implications for open challenges and future research directions.